semicontinuity/lepton/README.md

 	}

-This is one big object literal, describing the whole JFrame.
+This is one big object literal to describe the whole JFrame.
 And it is not necessary to repeat youself.
 To cut down lines of code, you can define a macro first, like "red_button", and use it immediately.

-Lepton is a good fit many cases, where xml and json are used nowadays.
+Lepton is a good fit for many cases, where XML and JSON are used nowadays.
 For instance, for configuration files or for network message payload.
 In the example above, the header with internal stuff can be kept inside the program, leaving the clean resource file

 	frame {
 	    title: "layout"
 	    contentPane: vbox {
-	        vbox {
+	        panel {
 	            important_button {text: "text1"}
 	            important_button {text: "text2"}
 	            important_button {text: "text3"}
 	        }
-	        hbox {
+	        panel {
 	            regular_button {text: "text4"}
 	            regular_button {text: "text5"}
 	            regular_button {text: "text6"}